 When your home is sinking, one of the first signs you may notice is slab floor cracking.
 Although a cracked slab is a common sign, there are other reasons for this problem.
 It’s best to have a professional look at all areas of your home before repairing the problem.

 Drywall Cracks & Nail Pops

 Drywall cracks and nail pops are often some of the first red flags homeowners notice.
 You’ll commonly see cracks around doors and window frames and along drywall seams.
 Drywall nails also become visible because your home is settling unevenly.

-Although chimneys in Austin and San Antonio are less common than in some parts of the country, many homeowners still enjoy the ambiance it creates.
+Although chimneys in Texas are less common than in some parts of the country, many homeowners still enjoy the ambiance it creates.
 If that chimney is tilting or leaning away from your home, however, it is a major warning sign of a foundation problem.

 Although these are not all of the problem signs created by a sinking settling foundation, they are some of the most common to be visible to a homeowner.
 If you suspect you have any of these problems, it is best to have your home evaluated for settlement.